 Impact Management Objective: detailed site layout.
 To ensure the EMPr adheres to the requirements of the Environmental .
-Authorisation and makes provision for the final Potential impact to avoid Failure to update the EMPr in accordance with conditions specification the EA.
-Failure to update the EMPr to accommodate the final detailed sit EA. · · Impact Management Outcome Good environmental management is promoted on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period All amendments to the EMPr s in writing with the Competent Amendments to the EMPr must st be approved in writing by the Competent Authority. equired on the proposed EMPr amendments.
-The Competent Authority The More Family Collection During design phase Performance Indicator An updated EMPr that adheres to the conditions of the EA and that reflects the requirements of the final detailed sit layout is approved by the Competent Authority prior to commencing activities on site. of the final detailed site
+Authorisation and makes provision for the final Failure to update the EMPr in accordance with conditions specified in the EA may result in non-compliance with the EA.
+Failure to update the EMPr to accommodate the final detailed site layout may result in non-compliance with the EA.
+Impact Management Outcome Good environmental management is promoted on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period An independent Environment al Consultant must be appointed to amend the EMPr.
+George Municipality: During design phase All amendments to the EMPr s All amendments to the EMPr specified in the EA must be applied to the EMPr unless agreed otherwise Water & Sanitation: in writing with the Competent Authority.
+Civil Engineering Amendments to the EMPr must be approved in writing by the Competent Authority.
+Services Public participation may be required on the proposed EMPr amendments.
+The Competent Authority must be consulted for clarity o on these requirements.
+Performance Indicator An updated EMPr that adheres to the conditions of the EA and that reflects the requirements of the final detailed site layout is approved by the Competent Authority prior to commencing activities on site.